LivePersonInc/developer-center/pages/documents/BotsAndAutomation/BotConnectors/WatsonAssistant.md

 Figure 1.6 Showing the fail case of the invalid credentials for IAM authentication

 <div class="notice">
-Please note that when you putting your credentials make sure you have selected the right workspace URL.
-As selecting wrong Watson Assistant gateway causes connection failure.
+Please be careful while providing credentials that you have selected the right workspace URL.
+Selecting the wrong Watson Assistant gateway causes connection failure.
 </div>

 Once you are done with providing configuration you can save it by pressing on "Done". **_Congratulations!_** You have completed the configuration of the Watson Assistant bot.